gmbharath12/CardCornerDetection/README.md

 CardCornerDetection
 ===================

-Helps to detect the corner of a card.
+Helps to detect corners of a card.